sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/06_angular/angular.md

 ## Prerequisites

-This package should be used only in Angular applications.
+This package should be used only in Angular apps.
 If your app was created with the Angular CLI, then you don't need to take any additional steps.
 Otherwise, make sure to install the peer dependencies of `@glue42/ng`:

 ```json
 {